 Termly assessments are used to measure progress using feedback marking against year group targets which measure progress against age-related expectations.
 Termly tests provide summative information for Reading and GPS.
 This assessment of Key Learning is monitored three times per year using our school tracking system and action is taken, should it be required, to improve progress of individuals or groups of children through differentiation, intervention or focused group work.

 Parents are informed of their children’s progress three times a year in parental consultations and a written annual report.
 Parents are also able to talk about their child’s progress at any time during the year if they have any concerns.
 Teachers use the tracking information to ensure smooth progression into the next year group or into high school during transition at the end of the year.

-The leadership of the English curriculum is the responsibility of the Subject Leader, Mrs. Barry, who follows the school’s monitoring cycle.
-This includes:
+The leadership of the English curriculum is the responsibility of the Subject Leaders.
+Their tasks include:

 - Writing the Subject Leader Action Plan in line with the School Improvement Plan and regularly updating it with actions taken.

 - Supporting colleagues in their teaching, by keeping informed about current developments in English and by providing a strategic lead and direction for this subject.